 The ECMT is critical to inter and intra-regional movements between major industries and the Port of Tauranga.
-Forty percent of the freight moving to and from the Port of Tauranga moves by rail and volumes are forecast to increase significantly.
+The Port has a strategy to maximise the use of rail in order to minimise road congestion due to increasing freight movements.
+Approximately 40% of imports and 50% of exports to and from the Port are moved by rail and volumes are forecast to increase significantly.
+This equated to 1.168 billion net tonne kilometres, resulting in 354,933 less heavy vehicle road impacts,15.2 million litres of fuel savings and 41,216 tonnes of CO2 emission savings.
 In 2016/17, the number of trains running between Tauranga and the inland port MetroPort Auckland increased from 54 to 78 per week.